zzzoom/fast-zhunt/README.md

 # Fast Z-Hunt

-A faster (linear time instead of exponential) implementation of [Z-Hunt](https://github.com/Ho-Lab-Colostate/zhunt/), an algorithm for predicting the propensity of DNA to flip from the B-form to the Z-form.
+A faster (linear time instead of exponential) and parallel (using OpenMP) implementation of [Z-Hunt](https://github.com/Ho-Lab-Colostate/zhunt/), an algorithm for predicting the propensity of DNA to flip from the B-form to the Z-form.

 ## Compiling from Source